rodrigobarona/payload-anjos/README.md

 # Payload Ecommerce Template

-A modern, production-ready ecommerce storefront powered by Payload and Next.js.
+A modern ecommerce storefront powered by Payload and Next.js.
 This template provides all the essential features to build and manage a beautiful online store.

 ## ✨ Features